leftwm/leftwm/README.md

 - **LeftWM Configuration files:** LeftWM configurations are specific to you and don’t change for different themes.
 These are settings like keybindings, workspace locations, and names of desktops/tags.
-These settings can be found in `~/.config/leftwm/config.toml`.
+These settings can be found in `$XDG_CONFIG_HOME/leftwm/config.ron`.

 - **Theme Configuration files:** The appearance of your desktop is different.
 It’s fun to try new looks and feels.
 It’s fun to tweak and customize the appearance (AKA: [ricing]).
 It’s fun to share so others can experience your awesome desktop!
 LeftWM is built around this concept.
 By pulling all these settings out into themes, you can now easily tweak, switch, and share your experiences.
-This configuration is spread between `theme.toml` and related files contained within a theme's folder.
+This configuration is spread between `theme.ron` and related files contained within a theme's folder.

 **Note:** some example config and themes can be found in the share dir, e.g. `/usr/share/leftwm` oh Arch based disros.